-Founded with the conviction that living transcultural artistic experiences contribute to the betterment of humankind, OBORO is an artist-run centre that favours the development of art practices locally, nationally and internationally.
-OBORO’s sphere of activity encompasses visual and media arts, performing arts, new technologies and emerging practices.
+Founded with the conviction that living transcultural artistic experiences contribute to the betterment of humankind, OBORO is an artist-run centre that favors the development of art practices locally, nationally, and internationally.
+OBORO’s sphere of activity encompasses visual and media arts, performing arts, new technologies, and emerging practices.

-OBORO is a not-for-profit organisation incorporated in 1984 under the 3rd part of the Loi sur les compagnies du Québec, and recognised as a charitable organisation by the Canada Revenue Agency.
+OBORO is a not-for-profit organization incorporated in 1984 under the 3rd part of the Loi sur les compagnies du Québec, and recognized as a charitable organization by the Canada Revenue Agency.

 The Board of Directors consists of a majority of working artists and professional cultural workers.
-Programming is built by a programming committee composed of member artists of the organisation.
+Programming is built by a programming committee composed of member artists of the organization.

 Operations are managed by a team of friendly and experienced individuals, the majority of whom are also professional artists.